President Amy Gutmann and Executive Vice President Craig Carnaroli discuss Penn’s expansion and long-term plans.

 Penn in the News

-Daniel Rader of the School of Medicine discusses the future of heart attack risk assessment.
+Daniel Rader of the School of Medicine discusses an experimental cholesterol-lowering drug.

-Steve Freeman of the School of Arts and Sciences discusses rising heating costs.
+Ian Lustick of the School of Arts and Sciences discusses anti-terrorism training for mall security.